 Oxford - Otterbein is a very small town located in the state of Indiana.
 With a population of 3,336 people and just one neighborhood, Oxford - Otterbein is the 174th largest community in Indiana.
-Oxford - Otterbein has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Oxford - Otterbein has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Oxford - Otterbein, you'll notice that it is more blue-collar than most other communities in America.
-35.35% of Oxford - Otterbein’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Oxford - Otterbein is generally considered to be a blue-collar town.
+35.35% of the Oxford - Otterbein workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Oxford - Otterbein is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Oxford - Otterbein who work in office and administrative support (11.76%), sales jobs (11.42%), and management occupations (9.42%).

-The citizens of Oxford - Otterbein are slightly less educated than the national average of 21.84% for the average city or town: 15.87% of adults in Oxford - Otterbein have a bachelor's degree or advanced degree
+The percentage of adults in Oxford - Otterbein with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.87% of adults in Oxford - Otterbein have a bachelor's degree or advanced degree.

 The per capita income in Oxford - Otterbein in 2022 was $28,931, which is middle income relative to Indiana, and lower middle income relative to the rest of the US.
 This equates to an annual income of $115,724 for a family of four.
 However, Oxford - Otterbein contains both very wealthy and poor people as well.